ChimeHQ/Chime/README.md

 - SwiftUI where possible, AppKit where useful
 - using packages is a wonderful way to support open source software
-- supporting older OSes is less important that making something good
+- supporting older versions of macOS is nice, not critical
-- correct first, fast second

 ### Conventions